-People are capable of using common sense knowledge to explain and predict everyday physical phenomena, such as: filling a cup of tea, boiling a pot of water, kicking a pebble, or throwing a bowling ball.
+People are capable of using common sense knowledge to explain and predict everyday physical phenomena, such as filling a cup of tea, boiling a pot of water, kicking a pebble, or throwing a bowling ball.
 The models people use in reasoning about the physical world are called mental models [Gentner & Stevens, 1983].
-We need to have a better understanding of mental models if we want to create agents that can operate in unconstrained environments and possess the kinds of common sense reasoning skills people have.
-Mental models research also provides practical benefits.
-In an increasingly technological society, understanding the nature of mental models for complex physical systems could help people learn better conceptual models which could reduce accidents and improve productivity [Norman, 1983].

-Qualitative reasoning research was originally motivated in part by the goal of creating a computational account of mental models [de Kleer & Brown, 1984; Forbus, 1984; Bredeweg & Schut, 1991; White & Frederiksen, 1990].
+Understanding mental models is a central problem in cognitive science, because they are crucial to understanding how everyday, common sense reasoning works.
+Qualitative reasoning research was originally motivated in part by the goal of creating a computational account of mental models [de Kleer & Brown, 1984; Forbus, 1984; Bredeweg & Schut, 1991].
 Qualitative models do indeed capture several key features of mental model reasoning.
 These include representing partial and inexact knowledge, reasoning with partial knowledge, and generating multiple predictions at an abstract, conceptual level of representation.
 We believe that the representations developed by the QR community provide valuable formalisms for expressing the contents of human mental models.
+Psychological evidence supporting this comes from protocol studies [Bredeweg & Shut 1991; Forbus & Gentner 1986; Kuipers & Kassirer 1984] and studies of event perception suggest that people seem to comprehend motion in terms of discrete pieces [Hegarty, 1992; Zacks et al., 2001].